-Section 10.855(13), Rules of the Auditor General, requires that we apply appropriate procedures to determine whether the School maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+Section 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, requires that we apply appropriate procedures to determine whether the School maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
 In connection with our audit, we determined that the School maintained on its website the information specified in Section 1002.33(9)(p), Florida Statutes.